 Participants

-Fourty-two teacher candidates (N=42) who were matriculated in MST graduate programs in childhood, adolescent, literacy, visual arts or special education programs participated in the study.
+Forty-two teacher candidates (N=42) who were matriculated in MST graduate programs in childhood, adolescent, literacy, visual arts or special education programs participated in the study.
 With but a few outliers, the candidates were in their early 20s and many of them recently graduated from our university’s undergraduate program.

 Data Collection